w3c/wai-curricula/content/content-author/clear-content.md

 * provide easy to read and easy to understand fonts
 * provide text with sufficient contrast ratio for text
+* ensure enough spacing for text
 * identify related requirements for designers and developers to:
   * ensure sufficient contrast ratios for text, background, and other interface components
   * design layouts that adapt to different screen sizes and configurations set by users

 #### Teaching Ideas for Topic